-The book is required in many UNIV 101/201 courses and general education courses typically taken by first-year students.
+The book is required in all UNIV 101/201 courses and general education courses typically taken by first-year students.
 The book can be purchased at the University Bookstore, at popular booksellers, or online (both used and new copies).
-It’s also available for e-readers, and can be borrowed from the DeKalb Public Library.
+It’s also available for e-readers, can be downloaded through the NIU Libraries' catalog, and can be borrowed from the DeKalb Public Library.

 Visit the EVENTS link to discover how the book is being used at NIU and learn about all of the exciting opportunities to get involved!

 When the book Acts of Faith was first mentioned as the recommended reading for the semester, I was admittedly a bit skeptical.
 I am not a religious person, though I have nothing against those who are, but I did not want to have a book about religion pushed on my fellow students and me.
 It seemed like it could be crossing a line, and did not appear interesting in the first place.

 However, I was pleasantly surprised as I began reading Eboo Patel's book.
 He has a really great mission going, and I am interested in his inter-religion youth groups.
 It is a great concept, to have young people from diverse backgrounds, in the most conflicting of cultural aspects, coming together to share common morals and do wonderful things in the world--and it is so impressive and fantastic to see that it is not just a concept, but is actually, and effectively, being played out.